 When you think about charming small Vermont towns and Hallmark movies, Chester is the first spot that comes to mind.
 The filming location for Moonlight & Mistletoe, a 2008 Hallmark movie starring Candace Cameron Bure, Tom Arnold, and Barbara Niven, Chester vaulted into the Christmas town hall of fame.
 Packed with small-town charm and a welcoming community, visitors will feel right at home the moment they arrive.
 Wrap up in a soft buffalo plaid blanket and sip a warming concoction while you enjoy the view from the front porch of your getaway B&B; you will feel the gentle peace of the village wash away your work-a-day worries.

 The darling Main Street is lined with quaint shops and cozy inns.
 Chester’s Scottish heritage is evident in the beautifully crafted stone masonry buildings along Route 103.
 Built in the Snecked Ashlar masonry style, the beautiful homes have thick stone walls and are covered with large flat stone slabs laid in a decorative pattern.
-The stone village is stunning when decorated for the season and dusted with a fresh snowfall.
+The stone village is stunning when decorated for the holiday season and dusted with fresh snowfall.

 Dine at MacLaomainn’s Scottish Pub where you can sample delicious dishes from the Scottish homeland.
 With your pint, enjoy a Rarebit, Highlander, or other sandwiches for a tasty bite.

 Pro Tip: Stay at the Stone House Bed and Breakfast in the heart of the Stone Village Historic District in Chester.
 This pretty and walkable town will surely put you in the mood to binge on a string of Christmas movies.